owenizedd/bum/README.md

 ### Via Script (Unix)

-## Unix
-If npm/npx doesn't work, you can fallback to Rust binary:
+If npm/npx doesn't work or you prefer native CLI experience, you can fallback to Rust binary:

 1. Open your terminal and execute: